hotshot221/Ludoria/README.md

 **Your entire game library, summoned like a superpower.** Press one key and a fullscreen carousel fades in over whatever you're doing - pick a game, press Enter, and Ludoria melts away into the launch.
 No window to manage, no app to "open", no waiting.
+Download from [latest release](../../releases/latest)

 <p align="center">
   <img src="docs/screenshot-1.png" width="100%">